 – Press and hold the button on your garage remote until the indicator light flashes, this means the signal has been received.

-– Press and release the LEARN button once more lock in the new remote.
+– Press and release the LEARN button once more to lock in the new remote.

 As garage systems may vary, it is always a good idea to check your garage door manual first or contact one of our friendly staff members at Gryphon Garage Doors.